0603anton/rsschool-cv/cv.md

 ### About Me
 ___

-I`m a bank manager with a great passin for programming.
+I`m a bank manager with a great passion for programming.
 I dream about changing my career in a year.
 And do some magic with HTML,CSS and JS!

 ### Skills